4rr0wh34d/4rr0wh34d/README.md

   - This would be a GUI modification to my console based games.It would be based in tkinter modules.

 ## Looking Forward:
 As a junior software engineer i am looking to onboard a company that would help me to learn and grow into an ultimate software developer, yet at the same time get the most out of me.
-I have also plan on working toward software define Networking using REST API to automate Network devices like routers and switches.
+I have also plan on working toward Software Define Networking using REST API to automate Network devices like routers and switches.

 <!-- **4rr0wh34d/4rr0wh34d** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.